perforce/p4prometheus/README.md

 Utility which integrates Perforce (Helix Core) with Prometheus.
 If performs real-time analysis of p4d log files feeding to a dashboard and for system alerting.

-It continuously parses p4d log files and write a summary to a specified Prometheus compatible metrics file which can be handled via the `node_exporter` textfile collector module.
+It continuously parses p4d log files and writes a summary to a specified Prometheus compatible metrics file which can be handled via the `node_exporter` textfile collector module.